Case update from the NJ State Bar Association:

 Contact Our Special Needs, Elder Law, Trusts, Estates & Probate Attorney

-Call Valerie Powers Smith, SBEMP’s top-notch Princeton, NJ estate and trusts attorney, at (760) 322-2275 to set up a consultation.
+Call Valerie A. Powers Smith, SBEMP’s top-notch New Jersey, NJ estate and trusts attorney, at (760) 322-2275 to set up a consultation.